essif-lab/framework/docs/tev2/spec-files/20-profile-templates.md

 # Profile Templates

-:::caution
+:::danger This page is deprecated.
-This page is deprecated.
 The current version can be found at https://tno-terminology-design.github.io/tev2-specifications/docs/tev2/spec-files/profile-templates
 :::

 :::caution